arup-kundu2103/Nextgen-Docs/Nextgen-docs/docs/index.md

 <span class="quote">
 :material-format-quote-open:
-Nextgen has served as a reliable base for us to build custom tools and strategies.
+nGenue has served as a reliable base for us to build custom tools and strategies.
 It has many quality connectors and all components are well thought out, allowing us to flexibly modify the open source code.
 :material-format-quote-close:
 </span>
 <br/><br/><br/>